skip to main content

 Cons

-More than 85% of Babylist parents we surveyed said they own a portable sound machine, with the Yogasleep Hushh 2 being a popular choice for on-the-go car and stroller naps.
+More than 85% of Babylist parents we surveyed said they own a portable sound machine, and the Sprucely Travel Sound Machine is a favorite.

 Before you use this portable sound machine, it’s important to know that the American Academy of Pediatrics (AAP) recommends placing a sound machine at least seven feet from a child’s head and using the lowest effective volume.
 Since that’s not possible when you’re using it on the go (like attached to a stroller), Barclay, a pediatric audiologist, recommends “turning the volume down softer to compensate for the decreased distance to the baby’s head.”
 (Just note that the exact volume level hasn’t been formally investigated, so try to keep it as low as possible while also still being effective.)